 1969: Stonewall Uprising

-In the early-morning hours of June 28, 1969, police raided the Stonewall Inn, a popular Greenwich Village nightclub, for the second time in a week — a common occurrence in an era when nearly all aspects of LGBT life were criminalized.
+In the early-morning hours of June 28, 1969, police raided the Stonewall Inn, a popular Greenwich Village nightclub, for the second time in a week — a common occurrence in an era when nearly all aspects of LGBTQ life were criminalized.
 That night, however, the crowd refused to disperse and patrons clashed with police as the confrontation swelled to include hundreds of demonstrators.
 Riots continued into the following week.
-The Stonewall uprising galvanized activists across the country and set into motion the modern LGBT movement — including pride.
+The Stonewall uprising galvanized activists across the country and set into motion the modern LGBTQ movement — including pride.

 1970: First Pride Parades